 Our results build on the rich existing history of manual content analysis.
-Prior work documents low levels of representation of females and historically minoritized racial groups (c.f., Weitzman et al. 1972; Williams Jr et al. 1987; Hamilton et al. 2006; Koss 2015).
+Prior work documents low levels of representation of females and historically minoritized racial groups (e.g., Williams Jr et al. 1987; Koss 2015).
 These studies often focus on representation solely in prominent places in the images and text, for example, in the images on the cover of the book or in text regarding the main character.
 We confirm these results in a much larger number of books and in a far greater number of sites within each book than would be possible via manual content analysis, given its time and other cost constraints.
-These advantages allow us to characterize certain parameters - such as trends in representation over time - more conclusively than prior contributions (c.f., Clark et al. 1999; Crisp and Hiller 2011; Koss, Johnson and Martinez 2018).
-We also ask several novel questions, for example, characterizing representation in images and text at the intersection of multiple sites of exclusion - skin color, race, gender, and age - and comparing representation between images and text within a given book.
+These advantages allow us to characterize certain parameters - such as trends in representation over time - more conclusively than prior contributions (e.g., Clark et al. 1999; Crisp and Hiller 2011; Koss, Johnson and Martinez 2018).
+We also ask several novel questions, for example, characterizing representation in images and text at the intersection of multiple sites of exclusion - skin color, race, gender, and age - and comparing representation between images and text.
 The second part of our paper describes and explores a set of economic forces which may contribute to these patterns of representation, and which can help explain how the messages in these books may propagate through society and across generations.
 We first discuss theoretical and empirical work characterizing these forces on both the supply- and demand-side, and then present descriptive evidence of their incidence.